My Partner Is Gambling Secretly: What to Do Tonight

 • Identifying triggers and developing coping mechanisms

-• Engaging in alternative activities that provide enjoyment without gambling
+• Participating in enjoyable activities that do not involve gambling

-Encouraging your partner to view setbacks as part of the process, rather than failures, is crucial in their recovery journey.
+Encouraging your partner to see setbacks as part of the process, rather than failures, is essential for their recovery journey.

-Addressing your partner’s secret gambling can be a daunting task, but approaching the situation with care, compassion, and understanding can foster open communication.
-Remember, you are not alone in this experience.
-Many people are concerned about a loved one’s gambling, and help is available.
+Addressing your partner’s secret gambling can be daunting, but approaching the situation with understanding and care can facilitate open communication.
+You are not alone; many individuals are concerned about a loved one’s gambling, and help is available.

-If you would like to talk with someone about gambling, you can call the Gambling Addiction Hotline at 844-779-2637 any time, day or night.
-This is one option among many that can help you and your partner find the support you need.
+If you want to speak with someone about gambling, call the Gambling Addiction Hotline at 844-779-2637 anytime, day or night.
+This service is just one of many options that can help you and your partner find the support you need.

 Need Help Now?